ScienceSoft-Inc/ViewGestures/README.md

 ScnViewGestures
 ======================
-Xamarin.Forms gestures plugin for view controls (targeted at Android, iOS and Windows Phone)
+Xamarin.Forms gestures plugin for view controls (targeted at Android, iOS and Windows Phone).

-Description of plugin
+Description
 ===========================================
 You can add gestures for any Xamarin.Forms view control.
-For that need to initialise property "Content" in ViewGestures yours control.
-After that you can add event for necessary gestures.
+For that you need to initialize "Content" property in ViewGestures in your control.
+After that you can add events for required gestures.
-Support gestures:
+Supported gestures:
 - TouchBegan;
 - TouchEnded;
 - Tap;